PaulZC/Artemis_Global_Tracker/Documentation/GlobalTracker_FAQs/README.md

 The [Tools Folder](https://github.com/PaulZC/Artemis_Global_Tracker/tree/master/Tools#artemis_global_tracker_mapping_tools) contains a set of mapping tools which will display the location and routes of up to eight trackers on a Google Static Map image in a PyQt5 user interface.
 The tools have all been tried and tested on both Linux and Windows.
-However, these tools are only recommended for use by users who are familiar with Python3.
-E.g. the GMail Downloader tool requires you to set up your GMail credentials and enable access for Python.
-You do need to be familiar with Python3 to be able to do this; sadly there is no easy way to automate the setup process.
+The tools are straight forward to use, but you do need to be familiar with Python3.

 Enjoy!